 Alterations and extensions to an impressive Arts & Crafts house original built in the early 1900’s.

 A scheme was produced to take down the existing garage and workshop and to build a new four-car garage (2 wide x 2 deep) along the same line but extending forward using the old courtyard space.
-To the rear of the garage we located a lobby and staircase providing access to a self-contained annex within the roof void, and behind that a large orangery to house the snooker table and with elevated views over the grounds.
+To the rear of the garage we located a lobby and staircase providing access to a self-contained apartment within the roof void, and behind that a large orangery to house the snooker table and with elevated views over the grounds.
 In order to connect the new accommodation with the house, the internal yard was covered with a glazed roof and wall so as not to inhibit natural light into the existing window openings, and a new ‘trades’ entrance formed where the old boiler house had been located.

 Externally there were significant works to form a stepped terrace with the lower section housing a sunken spa pool, the walls were formed in concrete block-work and then clad in a reproduction dry stone walling solution to provide a near match the original walling to the rear of the property, and terrace clad in reclaimed york stone flags.